davmartini/ocp_outscale/01_ocp_create_network/README.md

 - Installed outscale-dev/outscale v0.5.3 (signed by a HashiCorp partner, key ID 2EDF9494805B9D61)
 ```

-- Deploy components with Terraform and your OutScale vars
+- Deploy components with Terraform and your OutScale vars.
+> :heavy_exclamation_mark: Reserve one IP for VM **ocpinfra01** and put this ip as DNS
 ```
 [root@workstation 01_ocp_create_network]# terraform apply